Posted on Wednesday, July 12th, 2023 at 9:34 pm

 We estimated that 1.64% of women who never used hair straighteners would go on to develop uterine cancer by the age of 70; but for frequent users, that risk goes up to 4.05%,” said Dr. Alexandra White, lead author of the study and head of the National Institute of Environmental Health Sciences and Cancer Epidemiology group.
 “This doubling rate is concerning.

 White noted that uterine cancer is still a relatively rare type of cancer.
-But given the higher rates of death from uterine cancer in Black women, the association is significant.
-Uterine cancer accounts for about 3% of all new cancer cases, but it is the most common gynecologic cancer.
+However, the association is significant given the higher death rates from uterine cancer in Black women.
+Uterine cancer accounts for about 3% of all new cancer cases but is the most common gynecologic cancer.
 In 2022, there were more than 65,000 estimated new cases.

 Plaintiffs across the country bring hair relaxer lawsuits against manufacturers of chemical hair straightening products

 Since the release of the National Institutes of Health study in 2022, more than 100 plaintiffs have filed hair relaxer lawsuits.
 Chicago-based Jenny Mitchell was one of the first to file a hair relaxer lawsuit against the defendants, and her story is familiar to many who have filed hair relaxer cases since then.